dijksterhuis/discogs-yt-playlister/README.md

 - So could be argued that it should live on the hadoop ecosystem
 - Possible to parse xml files with Apache Pig

+TODO:
+- Existing data already lives in a convenient format in Mongo instances
+  - Can Hadoop pull data from Mongo?
+Apparantly yes https://stackoverflow.com/questions/32043696/how-to-stream-data-from-mongodb-to-hadoop

 ## UI notes
 ### Filters